ask0ldd/P13-ChatPOC/README.md

 ## Usage

-- Open a tab and connect as a customer using the following credentials.
+- Open a tab and connect as a customer using the following credentials :

 Username : guest / Password : password.

-- Open a second tab and connect as an administrator using the following credentials.
+- Open a second tab and connect as an administrator using these credentials :

 Username : admin / Password : password.

-- As the administrator, select a customer from the queue to chat with.
+- Within the second tab, as the administrator, select a customer from the queue

 - Both participants can now communicate with each other.